About

 10

 The number of rows of the drawing grid.
-Note that this won't change the width of the diagram, only the range availalble as y coordinate, with 0 being the highest postion and this value - 1 the lowest.
+Note that this won't change the width of the diagram, only the range available as y coordinate, with 0 being the highest position and this value - 1 the lowest.

 invertY